Federal Direct Loans

 Federal Direct Parent PLUS Loans are federal loans that parents of dependent undergraduate students can use to help pay for college.
 Undergraduate students cannot borrow a PLUS loan, only their parent is eligible.
 The student must file a FAFSA and the parent needs to complete a PLUS loan application.
 If approved, the parent borrower must complete a Master Promissory Note (MPN) and may need to complete loan counseling if required by the Department of Education.

-The Federal Perkins Loan Program is a University-based loan program for undergraduate students with exceptional financial need.
-Please note that the Perkins Loan program will be ending on September 30, 2017.
+The Federal Perkins Loan Program was a University-based loan program for undergraduate students with exceptional financial need.
+Note: The Perkins Loan program ended Sept.
+30, 2017.

 Private education loans are privately funded loans which may be used to supplement students’ federal and University-based aid.
 When combined with all other forms of aid, private loans may not exceed the University’s cost of attendance.
 Approval for these loans is credit-based.